Accepted Students

 Summer Pre-Orientation Programs

-In addition to the required orientation programs for accepted students, RIT/NTID offers optional summer pre-orientation programs for first-year and transfer students.
+In addition to the required orientation programs for accepted students, RIT/NTID offers an optional summer pre-orientation program for first-year and transfer students.

 New Signers Program